Finley home a 'total loss' after fire on Sunday evening

 Benton County Fire District #1 got a call around 7 p.m. that there were flames showing from a residence on S Yew in Finley.

-The two people inside the home did make it out, but Fryer says they were taken to the hospital for smoke inhalation.
+The two people inside the home did make it out, but Fryer says the man and his daughter inside were taken to the hospital as a precaution for smoke inhalation.
 Fryer says there were no major injuries.

 Benton County Sheriff's Office and Kennewick Fire Department responded as well.
-Fryer says they had around 20-25 people fighting the fire at one point.
+Fryer says they had approximately 39 people fighting the fire at one point and 15 engines on scene.

-Fryer says they are mopping up now and a crew will be at the scene most of the night.

 Commented